chamaken/rsmnl-core/README.md

 =======

 A pure Rust lib for netlink, imitating libmnl.
-Tends to be a successor of crsmnl, and (I think) more rusty.
+Tends to be a successor of crslmnl, and (I think) more rusty.

 sample
 ------